 Reporting other incidents:

-If you suspect you have seen a marine pest, please contact the Department of Environment, Land, Water and Planning (DELWP) customer service centre (136 186) or visit report a pest.
+If you suspect you have seen a marine pest, please contact the Department of Environment, Land, Water and Planning (DELWP) customer service centre (136 186)

 Fish farmers must notify the relevant authorities (office of the Chief Veterinary Officer, Agriculture Victoria) if livestock are suspected of being diseased.